element-hq/hydrogen-web/README.md

 Now point your browser to `http://localhost:3000`.
 If you prefer, you can also [use docker](doc/docker.md).

-PS: You need nodejs, running yarn on top of any other js platform is not support.
+PS: You need nodejs, running yarn on top of any other js platform is not supported.

 # FAQ